RISHI27-dot/rishi27-dot.github.io/midway_blog/home.md

 The blog dedicated for the pre-gsoc selection can be found [here](https://rishi27-dot.github.io/gsoc/selection_prep/).

 ## <span style="color:#C39BD3 "> The Coding Period </span>
 The coding period for GSoC’22 started on 12th of June.
 There were many aspects of the stream that could be controlled.
 Two major properties that needed support in the libcamera gstreamer element are colorimetry and framerate.
 Umang suggested that we must first work with the colorimetry as that was relatively easy and straight forward than the framerate.
 I made an action plan for adding the colorimetry support and shared it with the mentors.
 After getting the approval form Umang I started coding.
 Every week I used to have a weekly sync meeting with the mentors to share the progress, clear the blockers and list down the pending actions.
+I logged the progress in the community bonding period and Coding period in the Progress Tracker.

 [Progress Tracker](https://rishi27-dot.github.io/gsoc/home/)